Nikola Jokić: 2021–22 season: Second MVP award

 On April 21, in Game 3 of the first round of the playoffs, Jokić logged 37 points, 18 rebounds, five assists, and three steals in a 118–113 loss to the Warriors.
 Three days later in Game 4, he recorded 37 points, eight rebounds, and six assists in a 126–121 victory.
 Denver would go on to lose to Golden State in five games despite Jokić's 30-point, 19-rebound, eight-assist, and two-block outing in the 102–98 close-out loss.
 He scored 12 of his 30 points in the final four minutes of the game.
 After the game, former Defensive Player of the Year and perennial All-Defensive Team member Draymond Green found Jokić for a word: "I told him thank you for making me better.
 It's an honor and a pleasure to play someone so skilled.
 Usually when you have guys that talented and skilled, they're soft.
 And he's far, far from soft.
 He's an absolutely incredible player."
 For the playoffs, Jokić averaged 31.0 points, 13.2 rebounds, 5.8 assists, 1.6 steals, and 1.0 block per game on 57.5% shooting from the field.

 On May 12, Jokić was named the NBA Most Valuable Player Award for the second year in a row, beating finalists Joel Embiid and Giannis Antetokounmpo.
 He became the 13th player to win the award in consecutive seasons, as well as the second European player to win the award more than once, joining Antetokounmpo.
 On May 24, Jokić was selected to his third All-NBA First Team.
-He became the first player in club history to earn All-NBA team honors in four straight seasons and to have three career first-team selections, passing Hall of Famer David Thompson for the most in franchise history.
+He became the first player in club history to earn All-NBA team honors in four straight seasons and to have three career first-team selections, passing David Thompson for the most in franchise history.